 Social variants determine how we respond to the world and where our major priorities in life lie.
 Attentiveness to bonding, social responsibilities, and how we ‘appear’ to others is in the realm of social (soc).
 Survival, fulfilling all of one’s needs, and a focus on ensuring one always has enough resources for a comfortable life is self-preservation (sp).
 Sexual displays, competing for attention, being like a moth to a flame in your pursuit of another person, or competing for a mate falls under the realm of sexual (sx).
 Read through each to determine which resonates the most with you.

-Self-Preservation 4s strive to experience Essential Depth through their lifestyle, creativity, and self-expression.
-They require periodic bouts of solitude to be immersed in their creative projects, but they struggle with finding a lifestyle that is congruent with their needs and inner experience.
+Self-Preservation Fours strive to experience Essential Depth through their lifestyle, creativity, and self-expression.
+They usually require periodic bouts of solitude to be immersed in their creative projects, but they struggle with finding a lifestyle that is congruent with their needs and inner experience.

-They are insular, highly sensual, and tactile.
-They’re especially sensitive to matters of aesthetics and ambiance.
-Their preferences of environment and home are reflections of their idiosyncratic personalities, having more to do with emotional resonance than comfort.
+The Self-Preservation Instinct results in an insular, highly sensual, and tactile Type Four.
+They’re especially sensitive to matters of aesthetics and ambiance, and their preferences of environment and home are reflections of their idiosyncratic personalities, having more to do with emotional resonance than comfort.

-They are looking for their home, work, and lifestyle to be as close an expression of and congruent with their subjective experiences as possible.
+Self-Preservation Fours are looking for their home, work, and overall lifestyle to be as close an expression of and congruent with their subjective experiences as possible.
 Their lifestyle and environment should be a container for their self-discovery, aesthetically evocative of what draws them inward while being sheltered from outside intrusion.
-In this type, Envy lends itself to a struggle with feeling functional and capable and to a frustration that the overall picture of their lifestyle doesn’t accord with their idealized self-image.
-They can become so myopically devoted to forging a personalized and individualistic path they fail to develop practical and interpersonal skills or make certain compromises which may help them achieve their aim.
+In this type, Envy lends itself both to a struggle with feeling functional and capable and, more centrally, to a frustration that the overall picture of one’s lifestyle doesn’t accord with an idealized self-image.
+They can become so myopically devoted to forging a personalized and individualistic path that they fail to develop practical and interpersonal skills or make certain compromises which may help them achieve their aim.

-When imbalanced, they “paint themselves into a corner,” limiting their possibilities and opportunities for growth by rejecting all that doesn’t accord with their self-image and abhorring anything that limits their creativity.
-They have an indulgent streak, especially when it comes to spending beyond their means to acquire objects of beauty or to pursue situations, travels, or opportunities that speak to them.
-This are a strength—a devotion to feed their inner life—or a way they shoot themselves in the foot.
-They are tenuously balancing between financial security and collapse.
+When imbalanced, Self-Preservation Fours can “paint themselves into a corner,” limiting their possibilities and opportunities for growth by rejecting all that doesn’t accord with their self-image and abhorring anything that limits their creativity.
+People of this type can have an indulgent streak, especially when it comes to spending beyond their means to acquire objects of beauty or to pursue situations, travels, or opportunities that speak to them.
+This can be a strength—a devotion to feed their inner life—or a way they shoot themselves in the foot.
+They are often tenuously balancing between financial security and collapse.
 Emotional states and self-comforting are modified through indulgence in excessive eating, drinking, sex, and carelessness.
-Unhealthy ones masochistically act out against themselves physically, by going without food, sleeping in bizarre places, and even self-injury.
+Unhealthy Self-Preservation Fours are prone to masochistically acting out against themselves physically, by going without food, sleeping in bizarre places, and even self-injury.

 Character Example: In the third and fourth seasons of The Crown, an example of a self-preservation 4 comes to the forefront in Prince Charles.
 A man of deep unhappiness in his current circumstances, unable to marry the woman he loves because she married another man and unwilling to fake any emotion he does not feel for Diana, Charles turns all of his attention instead to his dietary restrictions and his desire to make his castle beautiful.
 He spends much of his time planning the house and grounds, making it “an external embodiment” of his personality and his soul.
 He sees it as an outward reflection of his inner self.
 He wants its grounds wild and to seem untamed and unplanned in their careful structure, for he “hates straight lines” (a reflection of his loathing for his family).
 Charles at first plays to the desired role of a husband, but then becomes increasingly pursuing of his own happiness at the cost of his reputation.
 He continues to see his mistress in private, as a way to self-soothe himself.
 His family and mistress make wisecracks about his ultra-picky eating habits (Camilla says she took him to a restaurant, and “he loathed it… in part because they sent out his dish without egg sprinkled on it… don’t you know, he eats egg with everything now?”).
 His tastes and opinions shape all his reactions, from his disdain for a “common” dance his wife performs for him in public, to his pickiness about his rooms.
 Charles wants his life organized the way he likes it, for his food to taste the way he wants it to, and to make his home his castle.